AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

    ![Confirmation Required pop-up window](assets/delete-classroom-location-confirmation.png)

-   Figure 10.
    Select Delete to confirm the deletion of a Classroom Location.

 1. Select **Delete**.

 ## Frequently asked questions

-**Q: What happens to existing Classroom Locations after the migration is complete?**<br>
+1. **What happens to existing Classroom Locations after the migration is complete?**<br>
-**A:** You can enable the four-field location format only after all existing locations have been migrated, either manually or through a CSV upload.
+You can enable the four-field location format only after all existing locations have been migrated, either manually or through a CSV upload.
 Once the four-field format is enabled, all existing courses that use Classroom Locations display locations in the new format.

-**Q: Do I need to manually restructure the exported CSV to match the four-field location format?**<br>
+1. **Do I need to manually restructure the exported CSV to match the four-field location format?**<br>
-**A:** No. The exported CSV file always uses the four-field location format, regardless of whether it is currently enabled.
+No. The exported CSV file always uses the four-field location format, regardless of whether it is currently enabled.
 You only need to update any missing values before importing the file.

-**Q: Does the migration affect Adobe Learning Manager reports?**<br>
+1. **Does the migration affect Adobe Learning Manager reports?**<br>
-**A:** Yes.
+Yes.
 After migration, reports that include Classroom Location information display locations in the following format:

    **Country > State/Province/Region > City > Location Name**

    This format replaces the previous single-field location value.

-**Q: What happens if I do not enable the four-field location format?**<br>
+1. **What happens if I do not enable the four-field location format?**<br>
-**A:** Nothing changes for Authors or learners.
+Nothing changes for Authors or learners.
 Classroom Locations continue to appear and function as they do today, using the existing single-field format until an Administrator completes the migration and enables the four-field format.